-dB (A)

-$${DISTANCE 2}$$
+'''

-= dB (A) ${DISTANCE 1}$ - 20 x $log{10}$ (distance 2/distance 1)
+db(A) DISTANCE 2 = db(A)DISTANCE 1 - 20 x log{10} (distance 2/distance 1)

+'''
-(2) Sound level meters shall be equipped with wind screens, and readings shall be taken when the wind velocity at the time and place of measurement is not more than five (5) miles per hour.

-- (3) Sound level measurements shall be taken four (4) feet above ground level. - (4) Sound levels shall be determined by averaging minute-by-minute measurements made over a minimum fifteen (15) minute sample duration if practicable.
-The sample shall be taken under conditions that are representative of the noise experienced by the complainant (e.g., at night, morning, evening, or during special weather conditions). - (5) In all sound level measurements, the existing ambient noise level from all other sources in the encompassing environment at the time and place of such sound level measurement shall be considered to determine the contribution to the sound level by the oil and gas operation(s). - 802.d.
-In situations where the complaint or Commission onsite inspection indicates that low frequency noise is a component of the problem, the Commission shall obtain a sound level measurement twenty-five (25) feet from the exterior wall of the residence or occupied structure nearest to the noise source, using a noise meter calibrated to the dB (C) scale.
-If this reading exceeds 65 dB (C), the Commission shall require the operator to obtain a low frequency noise impact analysis by a qualified sound expert, including identification of any reasonable control measures available to mitigate such low frequency noise impact.
-Such study shall be provided to the Commission for consideration and possible action. - 802.e.
-Exhaust from all engines, motors, coolers and other mechanized equipment shall be vented in a direction away from all building units. - 802.f.
-All Oil and Gas Facilities with engines or motors which are not electrically operated that are within four hundred (400) feet of Building Units shall be equipped with quiet design mufflers or equivalent.
+- (2) Sound level meters shall be equipped with wind screens, and readings shall be taken when the wind velocity at the time and place of measurement is not more than five (5) miles per hour. - (3) Sound level measurements shall be taken four (4) feet above ground level. - (4) Sound levels shall be determined by averaging minute-by-minute measurements made over a minimum fifteen (15) minute sample duration if practicable.
+The sample shall be taken under conditions that are representative of the noise experienced by the complainant (e.g., at night, morning, evening, or during special weather conditions). - (5) In all sound level measurements, the existing ambient noise level from all other sources in the encompassing environment at the time and place of such sound level measurement shall be considered to determine the contribution to the sound level by the oil and gas operation(s). - d.
+In situations where the complaint or Commission onsite inspection indicates that low frequency noise is a component of the problem, the Commission shall obtain a sound level measurement twenty-five (25) feet from the exterior wall of the residence or occupied structure nearest to the noise source, using a noise meter calibrated to the db(C) scale.
+If this reading exceeds 65 db(C), the Commission shall require the operator to obtain a low frequency noise impact analysis by a qualified sound expert, including identification of any reasonable control measures available to mitigate such low frequency noise impact.
+Such study shall be provided to the Commission for consideration and possible action. - e.
+Exhaust from all engines, motors, coolers and other mechanized equipment shall be vented in a direction away from all building units. - f.
+All Oil and Gas fFacilities within four hundred (400) feet of building units with engines or motors that are within four hundred (400) feet of Building Units which are not electrically operated shall be equipped with quiet design mufflers or equivalent.
 All mufflers shall be properly installed and maintained in proper working order.